 On 1 June 1918, 2 German seaplanes were sighted by Sydney diving towards HMAS Melbourne.
 Both aircraft dropped bombs but no hits were scored.

-Sharwood engaged the float-plane in a dog-fight, and exausted his ammunition supply (1 gun had already jammed.)
+Sharwood engaged the float-plane in a dog-fight, and exhausted his ammunition supply (1 gun had already jammed.)
 Out of options, he broke from the fight, losing his attacker in cloud cover.
 He then tried to find the Sydney (which by now was over 70 miles away).
 Almost out of fuel, Sharwood sighted the grey outlines of a warship.
 As luck would have it – HMAS Sharpshooter.
-He executed a water landing near the British warship, and was rescued from the freezing North Sea.
+He executed a water landing near the British warship, and was rescued from freezing seas.

 HMAS Sydney I had become obsolete by 1928.
 She was scrapped in 1929 at Cockatoo Is.
 HMAS Sydney II superseded her namesake.